thomaswangyiwen/thomaswangyiwen.github.io/_posts/2013-10-06-using-mathjax-in-jekyll.md

 I am about to write some posts in serious math, so of course I should lend a hand from [MathJax](http://www.mathjax.org "MathJax"), so that I could write LaTeX stuff.
 Here is how.

-##Change the markdown parser to kramdown
+###Change the markdown parser to kramdown
-In order to use LaTeX, you need to install kramdown parser to take the place of the default one.
+In order to use LaTeX, you need to install "kramdown" parser to take the place of the default one.
+Please visit the website to see more information about [Kramdown](http://kramdown.gettalong.org/syntax.html "Kramdown")

-Installation is quite easy.
+Installation of kramdown is quite easy.
 In the terminal, type in:

 	gem install kramdown